Frequently Asked Questions

 What if I have a police record?

 Your criminal history will be carefully reviewed as part of any foster care and/or adoption licensing process.
 Some crimes will permanently prevent you from fostering and/or adopting because they will prevent you from being approved as a children’s caregiver.
-Some crimes require you to participate in a rehabilitation review process.
+Some crimes require a five year bar after which you must participate in a rehabilitation review process.
 Remember that you must have been convicted of the crime in question, in most cases.

 Who can become a foster or adoptive parent?